ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 ### As a site user I can see the price of individual items so that I know how much I am spending on each item

 **Acceptance Criteria:**
-- Users can see the number of each product in the bag and their individual price
+- Users can see the number of each product in the ordersheet and their individual price
 - Users can see the subtotal of a product as well

 **Expected Results**
 - Navigate to the ordersheet page and you will see a +/- button
-- The number of items in the bag is displayed between the + and - buttons
+- The number of items in the Ordersheet is displayed between the + and - buttons
 - The individual price of each item is displayed on the right side
 - Subtotal is displayed at the far end
+- Slight layout issue on mobile screens - i have seen how to fix this with a different mobile layout for the ordersheet but not applied it yet

 **Actual Results**
 - The individual price of each item is displayed on the right side